John Lewis wins court battle over Edgar the dragon's Christmas advert

 The commercial first aired in November 2019, after which Ms Evans suggested on social media that it had been copied from her own story.

-A self-published children's author, she sued John Lewis as well as Adam & Eve DDB, the creative agency behind the ad.
+The self-published children's author sued John Lewis as well as Adam & Eve DDB, the creative agency behind the ad.

 At a hearing in January, John Lewis and the agency disputed the claim, arguing there were "numerous and substantial differences" between Ms Evans' book and the advert.